paxful/CoinBack.io/readme.md

 Blockchain.info requires manual approval from their side
 ### Tech stack and required libraries/dependencies
 + PHP version 5.4+
-+ Laravel framework (comes with coinback.io project)
++ Laravel 4 framework (comes with coinback.io project)
 + [Composer](https://getcomposer.org/) to pull all dependencies for Laravel framework
 + Apache/Nginx server - must do URL rewriting by Laravel convention - [http://laravel.com/docs/4.2/installation](http://laravel.com/docs/4.2/installation#pretty-urls)
 + PostgreSQL (or any relational database)
-+ SendGrid or other SMTP mail provider to send emails
++ SendGrid or other SMTP provider to send emails
 + Plivo API for sending out SMS
-+ *Optional* IP4R module for Postgres for faster IP to location lookup
++ *Optional* IP4R module for Postgres for faster IP to location lookup - *query time decreases from 5 seconds to 100 milliseconds*

-**Before continuing, get yourself familiar with Laravel**
+**Before continuing, get yourself familiar with [Laravel 4](http://laravel.com/docs/4.2/introduction)**

 ### Installations
 1. Clone this project
-2. By Laravel convention in you have to create `.env.*php` files in your local/staging/production environments.
+2. By Laravel convention you have to create `.env.*php` files in your local/staging/production environments.
 More details about it [here](http://laravel.com/docs/4.2/configuration#protecting-sensitive-configuration)
-3. Create in root folder of project `.env.local.php` and `.env.testing.php` (for unit testing) in your local machine and `.env.php` in your production website.
+3. Create in root folder of project in your local machine `.env.local.php` and `.env.testing.php` (for unit testing) files and `.env.php` in your production server.
 We will fill their contents in a moment
 4. In `bootstrap/start.php` around line 27 inside `$app->detectEnvironment` fill your machines correct host name for local and production, also for staging if you plan to have it
 Quick ghetto way to know your host name is with following PHP code `echo gethostname();`
-5. Copy the below content in all your `.env.*.php` files and replace values to yours
+5. Copy the below content in all your `.env.*php` files and replace values to yours

 ```php
 <?php